A1doranM/HowProgrammingWork/DataBaseDesign/DataBaseDesign.md

     3. Many to Many

 ## 4. Design One to One relationship
-    E.g we have account and user in tabke username exclusive for each user
+    E.g we have account and user in table username exclusive for each user

 ![img.png](img.png)